Importance of Nursing Home Abuse Statistics

-- Elders are more likely to report financial abuse than any of the other forms, according to the NCOA.
+- Elders are more likely to self-report financial abuse than any of the other forms, according to the NCOA.

-- The NCEA reported that family members were by far the most likely people to financially abuse elders.
+- The NCEA reported that family members were by far the most likely people to abuse elders financially.
 Nearly 60% of all elder financial abuse cases involved a family member.

 - 1 in 20 older adults indicated they had suffered from financial abuse, according to the National Adult Protective Services Association (NAPSA).